The Game Here is Hiking it All Efficiently – My Kinda Game!

 With all three trails still together, I passed the lovely little West Branch of Salmon Brook in a dense pine grove.
 After only a third of a mile, the red loop wimps out and heads left:

 After a short jog, the trail does ascend a bit up to the summit of Stony Hill (380 feet).
-Along the way… eh, there’s really not all that much of interest, but I did take the following two pictures of trees.
-I really like the one on the left and found the one of the right pretty interesting.
-Four trees in one!
+Along the way… eh, there’s really not all that much of interest, but I did take the following picture of a tree.

 Once on top of the mighty Stony Hill, I took a much deserved break: